Mermaids on Parade - Go on a Mermaid Scavenger Hunt!

 Rowena's Tea Room mermaid

 Local business leaders "bought" the sculptures for $2000 apiece and the money was shared among local charities.
-You can find a more detailed history here.

 If you go the official website you can buy jewelry, gifts, cards, ornamental flags, and more, all featuring Norfolk's famous symbol.